edaplayground/eda-playground/docs/intro.rst

 Libraries & Methodologies
 *************************

-:ref:`Languages & Libraries Options <languages-libraries-options-label>`
+For settings and options documentation, see :ref:`Languages & Libraries Options <languages-libraries-options-label>`

 Available libraries and methodologies: